-The ideas of early modern intellectuals can be found in William Gouge's bestseller "Family Responsibilities" published in 1622.
-They believed that men had the right to rule and could govern women through marriage [26].
+The ideas of early modern intellectuals can be found in William Gouge's bestseller "Family Responsibilities", published in 1622.
+They believed that men had the right to rule and could govern women through marriage [27].
 Witches then destroyed established social norms and threatened the stability of the family, the center of social order.
-Ulrich Molitor's "De Lamiis" (1489), for example, depicts a woman holding a demon.
+For example, Ulrich Molitor's "De Lamiis" (1489) depicts a woman holding a demon.
 The figure conveys the Witch's threat to monogamy, as the woman's headscarf in the painting indicates that she is married.

-And according to C. Millar, the familiars are considered Which children [27].
+Also, in numerous paintings about familiars, according to C. Millar, the familiars are considered children [28].
 In the woodcuts, the Witch is depicted as an anti-maternal figure by having her demonic "child" drink her blood.
-These paintings convey the Witch's actions as a poor imitation of the British social ideal of the "good mother" [28].
-The figure of the Witch symbolizes the harmful, selfish, anti-mother, allied with the devil, a dangerous and inherent enemy within the family and parish [29].
+These paintings convey the Witch's actions as a poor imitation of the British social ideal of the "good mother" [29].
+The figure of the Witch symbolizes the harmful, selfish, anti-mother, allied with the devil, a dangerous and inherent enemy within the family and parish [30].

 The Witches dress like normal people but engage in acts "outside the norm," and Matalene Carolyn argues that these images and projections of the Witch inversely define the role of women in society.
-Whatever the Witch is, she is not a good woman [30].
+Whatever the Witch is, she is not a good woman [31].
 These pictures constantly warned and even threatened women not to cross the line or else they were witches.
-Multiple examples from the time suggest that women were also dominated by this idea, admitting to being Witches themselves and confessing to being "bad" mothers, "bad" wives, and "bad" neighbors [31].
+Multiple examples from the time suggest that women were also dominated by this idea, admitting to being Witches themselves and confessing to being "bad" mothers, "bad" wives, and "bad" neighbors [32].